Get-Your/Get-Your/ARCHITECTURE.md

 ## Configuration Files
 These are the non-Django configurations files, such as for [Redis](https://github.com/redis/redis) and [Docker](https://docs.docker.com) containerization.

+### requirements.txt
+While the pyproject.toml file in the repo root governs the local-developement (`uv`) environment, the requirements.txt file here ('getyour/requirements.txt') is just for the Django project; the dependencies in this file are used to define the Docker container for deployment.

+### redis.conf
+The configuration file for Redis, as used by all Get-Your environments.

+It's unclear at this writing what has been changed from the defaults, if anything.

+### supervisord.conf
+The configuration for [Supervisor](https://supervisord.org) process control system, used with Docker containers.

 ## `app`
 The entirety of the project is currently